Digital Reception

 LTE 5G Interference

 During 2020 mobile network providers will be launching a new LTE 5G service for high speed mobile internet.
 Thia will involve removing the DTT service from the top part of the current band.
 Please see below chart for an explanation of whats happening.
-You will be required to re-tune your TV during this transition period and may require a special LTE 5G filter to stop interference from the new service.
+You will need to re-tune your TV during this transition period and may need a special LTE 5G filter to prevent interference from the new service.
 These will be available from us shortly.
 Please see our LTE page for further details.

 What you can do?